dotnet/AspNetCore.Docs/aspnet/tutorials/your-first-mac-aspnet.rst

   .. image:: your-first-mac-aspnet/_static/git-push-azure-master.png

 - Browse to the newly deployed web app.
-You should see ``Hello world!``
+You should see ``Hello World!``

 .. .. image:: your-first-mac-aspnet/_static/azure.png